smsummers1/e15/independent-study/README.md

 ![]()

-This should create a **StudentsImport.php** file in the **app/Imports** directory.
-Let&#39;s go make sure this file was generated.
-Go ahead and open the **StudentsImport.php file**.
+Let&#39;s go make sure the **app/Imports/StudenImport.php** file was generated.

-Now we need to edit this file to reflect the data that will be imported from the Excel spreadsheet.
+Go ahead and open it up.
+We need to edit this file so we can import the data from the Excel spreadsheet properly.

 ```php
 public function model(array $row)